 1. Click on Menu, System, Install/Remove Software and enter your password when prompted.

 2. Make sure All is selected in the left pane and in the Quick Filter or spy glass: type in your search query.
 In this example we will search for the 'audacious' music player.

 3. Double click on the package you want to install.

 4. Some software will ask you to Mark additional required changes?
 These are also known as dependencies and are required for the program to function properly.

 5. Click on Mark.
 Now hit the Apply button on the Synaptic toolbar.
 The software will install and a Menu entry will be created in the relevant Menu category.
 For audacious the Menu category would be Multimedia.

-6. Go to the Menu and your new software will be there.
+6. Go to the Menu and your new software will be there under the relative Category.
 An alternative way to find your new software is to click on Menu, Accessories, Application Finder.
 Type your program name in the Search box and the result will display on the right.
 Double click on the program name and it will launch for you.

-7. Uninstalling software is the reverse process of installing software in the Synaptic Package Manager.
-Type the name of the software into the Quick Filter or spy glass box.
+1. Uninstalling software is the reverse process of installing software in Install/Remove Software (Synaptic Package Manager).
+Type the name of the software into the Quick Filter or the spy glass box:

 Keeping Linux Lite up to date is a simple process.

-At the top of your Menu, you will see Install Updates.
+At the top of Menu, Favorites, you will see Install Updates.

 We've made the update process as simple as possible.
 Simply click on Install Updates and you will be asked for your password.
-Be aware that nothing will show on the screen as you type your password, but it is being registered.
-Just type it and hit enter.
 The program will then search for updates and if it finds any it will ask you if you want to continue.
-Type Y and then hit enter if you do.

 (Note: The update process updates all software on the system that came from the repos.
 Unlike in Windows, there is no need to update individual software programs manually.
 When you run Install Updates, that will update all packages that have updates available for them.)